Every child deserves

 The Programs

 Led by the community.
+Built for every child.

 Everything under one roof.

-Every program at the Hub will be developed with — and often co-led by an existing early childhood collaborative member — artists, educators, and community organizations rooted in Washington Heights.
+Every program at the HUB will be developed with — and often co-led by an existing early childhood collaborative member — artists, educators, and community organizations rooted in Washington Heights.
 Culturally responsive, bilingual, and completely free.

 Indoor & Outdoor Play Space